robinrodricks/FluentListView/README.md

-How do change the information that’s displayed in Tile view?[¶](#how-do-change-the-information-that-s-displayed-in-tile-view "Permalink to this headline")
+How do change the information that’s displayed in Tile view?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

 The information that is shown when in Tile view is customisable.
 The primary column has to appear, but the other “rows” are configurable.
 In the example below, the Person’s name appears, since that is the primary column, but the “Occupation”, “Birthdate”, and “Hourly Rate” pieces of information are shown as well.